-To earn the Doctor of Liberal Arts degree at Washington University, a student must complete 45 credit hours after earning a relevant master's degree, pass a written and oral comprehensive examination, and write and defend a thesis.
+To earn the Doctor of Liberal Arts degree at Washington University, a student must complete 45 credit units after earning a relevant master's degree, pass written and oral comprehensive examinations, and write and defend a thesis.

 Please visit the University College website or call 314-935-6700 for more detailed information, requirements and policies concerning specific graduate degree programs.

 Admission to the Doctor of Liberal Arts program is extremely competitive.
 Candidates must already hold a master's degree in a relevant subject from an accredited institution of higher learning.
-The fall application deadline is April 1; the spring application deadline is October 15.
+The application deadline is April 1 for the fall semester and November 1 for the spring semester.
 Please visit the University College website for more detailed admissions requirements and information about the Doctor of Liberal Arts.

 - Doctor of Liberal Arts (DLA)